michaelmcandrew/civicrm-buildkit-docker/README.md

 4. Create dmaster with `docker-compose exec -u buildkit civicrm civibuild create dmaster --url http://localhost:8080`
 5. Navigate to your new CiviCRM development site at <http://localhost:8080>

+Note: for less surprises, consider using the stable branch.

 ## Usage

 ### CLI commands